AlexBAV/cppindriver/README.md

 ### DriverEntry

 A WDM driver entry point is called `DriverEntry`.
-It is very simple for a PNP driver (note the use of lambdas):
+It is very simple for a PNP driver.
+Note that we can freely use standard algorithms, ranges and lambdas in a kernel driver:

 ```cpp
 #include <drv/decl_impl.h>